The ultimate Peru Travel Guide for Photography

 2.2 How to prepare for a high-altitude visit?

 For northern Peru, Huaraz in the Ancash region is the hub for tours into the mountains.
 In southern Peru, this is Cusco.
 Huaraz is already at 3052 meters, Cusco even at 3399 meters.
 So both cities are already at an untypical altitude for many visitors, surpassing many mountain peaks in Europe.
 As is well known, one runs the risk of getting altitude sickness from an altitude of 2500 meters.
 With increasing altitude, the air pressure decreases, so that less oxygen reaches the lungs and our blood has a lower oxygen content.
 As a result, metabolism is reduced.
-The result is dizziness, headaches, nausea or even fever and shortness of breath.
+The result is dizziness, headaches, nausea, or even fever and shortness of breath.
 It is important to give the body time to go through decent acclimatization.
 Thus, after getting used to the altitude, it produces more hemoglobin and regulates the metabolism again.
 Basically, you should allow about two to three days in the cities.
 It is beneficial to drink plenty of water and to consume sweet/salty products (e.g. sweets, cola) to balance the electrolyte balance.
 A healthy diet contributes to faster digestion.
 Fats and proteins consume more oxygen during processing.
-In addition, legal coca tea can displace hunger and fatigue, and additionally promotes oxygen intake.
+In addition, legal coca tea can displace hunger and fatigue and additionally promote oxygen intake.
 Alcohol should definitely be avoided, as it deprives the body of water.
 Also, you can use smaller hikes in the surrounding region to overcome a few meters of altitude without much effort or much luggage.

 Laguna Paron